How To Purchase A Firearm – 6 Essential Tips For New Buyers

 Research federal and state gun laws

-There are federal gun laws and then there are state gun laws as well.
-Federal law says an individual 21 years old or older may acquire a handgul or pistol from a licensed dealer in the US.
 If you’re a gun collector or enthusiast or just want a handgun for your own personal protection then you must be 21.
-An individual 18 years old or old may acquire a rifle or shotgun from a licensed dealer.
+An individual 18 years old or older may acquire a rifle or shotgun from a licensed dealer.

 When purchasing any firearm from a licensed US dealer, a background check must be run and you must have a photo ID.
 The process usually takes about 15 minutes depending on how busy the place of purchase is and the background check phone lines.
-Also, if you’ve been convicted of a felony or a domestic violence criminal offense then you can say “bye bye” to purchasing that firearm.

-Unlike most myths, purchasing a gun from a private individual is ok.
-You usually get the gun for a better price anyway!
-Under federal law, you are able to purchase a rifle, shotgun or pistol from someone of the same state as long as the purchaser is 18 years of age or older.
+Under federal law, it is legal to purchase a rifle, shotgun or pistol from someone of the same state as long as the purchaser is 18 years of age or older.
 Most times you must transfer the gun to an authorized dealer in another state if you are wanting to purchase over state lines.

 Attend a gun show